Not what you want?

 The conversation was between the king of the Wei kingdom and one of the king's ministers named Pang Cong.

 It was near the end of one of many wars, this time with the Zhao kingdom.
-Pang Cong was to be sent by the king to the Zhao kingdom with the king's son who was to be held hostage.
+Pang Cong was to be sent by the king to the Zhao kingdom with the king's son, who was to be held hostage.
 It was common at the time for a king to make his son a hostage to secure stable peace between warring kingdoms.

-"No", the king said.
+“No,” the king said.

 The minister continued, "What if two people told you?"

-The king replied, "Well, I would have my doubts but I might believe it".
+The king replied, “Well, I would have my doubts but I might believe it.”

-The king replied, "Yes, I would believe it, it must be true if three people say it".
+The king replied, “Yes, I would believe it.
+It must be true if three people say it.”

-The minister then reminded the king, "Your son and I are now traveling far away to live in the distant Zhao kingdom - much farther from your palace than the street.
-Rumors may fly about me in my absence, so I hope your majesty will weight such rumors appropriately".
+The minister then reminded the king, “Your son and I are now traveling far away to live in the distant Zhao kingdom - much farther from your palace than the street.
+Rumors may fly about me in my absence, so I hope your majesty will weight such rumors appropriately.”

 The king replied, "I have every trust in you, do not worry"

 While the minister was gone, the king's enemies gossiped about minister Pang Cong on many occasions.
 At first, the king thought nothing of these comments and rumors.
-But slowly as the rumors mounted, the king began to suspect ill of his minister.
+But slowly, as the rumors mounted, the king began to suspect ill of his minister.

-Some time later when peace was well-established, the minister and prince were freed and returned to the kingdom of Wei.
-The king received his son, BUT DID NOT EVEN SUMMON MINISTER PANG CONG TO THE PALACE!
+Sometime later, when peace was well-established, the minister and prince were freed and returned to the kingdom of Wei.
+The king received his son BUT DID NOT EVEN SUMMON MINISTER PANG CONG TO THE PALACE!

-Hopefully this story will help you see how dangerous words can be when used to promote rumors, or create ill will.
-And perhaps will inspire you to not believe everything you hear.
+Hopefully, this story will help you see how dangerous words can be when used to promote rumors or create ill will.
+And perhaps will inspire you not to believe everything you hear.

 There is also a secondary suggestion in this idiom that gossip is as ferocious as a tiger.
 Some Chinese people who don't know the ancient story above may believe that this scroll means that rumors are as vicious as three tigers.